 Mr. Main (interpretation): Thank you, Mr. Chairman. (interpretation ends) My next question is about the review.
 Well, it says ongoing review of the departmental grants and contributions programs.
-So a lot of your programs are under this Economic Development Division.
+A lot of your programs are under this Economic Development Division.
 I'm looking at page K-7 and a lot of these programs, for example Nunavut Mine Training Program, Nunavut Prospectors' Program, a lot of them, the year over year amounts have not changed in quite a while.

-So my question is as part of this ongoing review, is the department looking at, you know for example what the right budget is for the Nunavut Mine Training Program?
-Is that part of this ongoing review that's been planned for this year? (interpretation) Thank you, Mr. Chairman.
+My question is: as part of this ongoing review, is the department looking at, for example, what the right budget is for the Nunavut Mine Training Program?
+Is that part of this ongoing review that has been planned for this year? (interpretation) Thank you, Mr. Chairman.